taublast/AppoMobi.Xamarin.ExternalPurchaseLink/README.md

 ### Xamarin iOS Bindings

 The framework that came from the script is going to be in the `Framework` folder, and `ApiDefinitions.cs` came from native script too.

-Can reference this project manually in your iOS app, if you install the nuget `Xamarin.iOS.SwiftRuntimeSupport` it would auto-reference the native framework for you, otherwise, you would need to add it manually to Native References.

-## Nuget Package

-todo